 If the charger is large relative to the size of the battery, for example, a 40 amp charger on batteries rated at 250 amp hours or less, less time should be selected.
+THEN:

-THEN: for float. for maintain.
+ON part of for float, for maintain.